FACEPrep-ProGrad/lab-jdbc-display-teamname-teamcaptain/README.md

 ## Progression 4:

-Create `TeamDAO.java` class with below methods, `public List<Team> getAllTeams()` - Method used to fetch all the teams and their corresponding Captains from the database.
+Create a dao-class called as `TeamDAO` with below methods, `public List<Team> getAllTeams()` - Method used to fetch all the teams and their corresponding Captains from the database.